-The Rural Health Care Program supports health care facilities in bringing medical care to rural areas through increased connectivity ("RHC").
+The Rural Health Care Program supports healthcare facilities in bringing medical care to rural areas through increased connectivity ("RHC").
 RHC consists of two main component programs: (1) the Telecommunications Program ("Telecom") and (2) the Healthcare Connect Fund Program ("HCF").
 The FCC established Telecom in 1997 to subsidize the difference between urban and rural rates for telecommunications services.
 Under Telecom, eligible rural health care providers can obtain rates on telecommunications services in rural areas that are reasonably comparable to rates charged for similar services in corresponding urban areas.
-In 2012, the FCC established HCF to promote the use of broadband services and facilitate the formation of health care provider consortia that include both rural and urban health care providers.
-HCF provides a discount on an array of advanced telecommunications and information services such as Internet access, dark fiber, business data, traditional DSL, and private carriage services.
-These telecommunications and broadband services support telemedicine by ensuring that health care providers can deliver cutting edge solutions and treatments to Americans residing in rural areas.
+In 2012, the FCC established HCF to promote the use of broadband services and facilitate the formation of healthcare provider consortia that include both rural and urban healthcare providers.
+HCF discounts an array of advanced telecommunications and information services such as Internet access, dark fiber, business data, traditional DSL, and private carriage services.
+These telecommunications and broadband services support telemedicine by ensuring that healthcare providers can deliver cutting-edge solutions and treatments to Americans residing in rural areas.